a) Benefits derived from social security systems

 Therefore, the contributions redeemed by the beneficiaries of insurance contracts concluded with social security mutual societies when, on the occasion of the regularization carried out by the Tax Administration, such contributions could not at any time be subject to reduction or reduction of the tax base of the tax, they cannot be considered full income from work and, therefore, they are not subject to taxation in the Personal Income Tax as income from work.

-In the case of contributions made prior to January 1, 1999, when the amount of the contributions that could not be subject to reduction or reduction in the tax base cannot be proven, 75 percent of the retirement or disability benefits will be included. perceived.
+In the case of contributions made prior to January 1, 1999 , when the amount of the contributions that could not be subject to reduction or reduction in the tax base cannot be accredited, the 75 percent of the retirement or disability benefits received.

 See in this regard the second transitional provision of the Personal Income Tax Law .